gammapy/gammapy/docs/getting-started/index.rst

 To perform an analysis in a time range smaller than that of an observation, it is necessary to filter the latter with its `~gammapy.data.Observations.select_time` method.
-This produces an new observation containing events in the specified time range.
+This produces a new observation containing events in the specified time range.
 With the new `~gammapy.data.Observations` it is then possible to perform the usual data reduction which will produce datasets in the correct time range.
 The light curve extraction can then be performed as usual with the